Slugronaut/PGIA/README.md

-# PGIA
-Power Grid Inventory - Again!
-A revamp of the classic PGI.
+# Power Grid Inventory - Again!
+PGIA is revamp of the classic PGI.
 A diablo style, grid based inventory system for Unity.

-# Power Grid Inventory - The Original
+# What's New
 A remake of PGI Classic, this new inventory system has been redesigned from scratch to take advantage of all the features Unity brings to the table in 2022+.
 Such things include: newer C# language features, the use of scriptableobjects and both MonoBehaviour and non-MonoBehaviour based data models, and Unity's new GUI system, UIToolkit.

+# Heads Up
 Take heed however, this is not going to be a commercial product like before and as such I will not be taking feature requests or providing official support.
 It is designed with my own personal projects in mind and is subject to change as needed.
 But given that I know of a handful of people that have been dying for PGI to see new light, I have decided to make it public for anyone to use, branch, and expand upon.